SOS-CER/SOS-CER.github.io/_projects/gp1/gp1-eclipse-intro.md

   * Create a class
   * Execute a program in Eclipse
 {% endcapture %}
-{% include callout.html content=callout_content type="learningOutcomes" title="Learning Outcomes" %}
+{% include callout.html content=callout_content icon="objective" type="learningOutcomes" title="Learning Outcomes" %}

 {% capture callout_content %}
 When you first learned how to write Java programs, you probably started by writing code in a text file, compiling using the `javac` command, then running your program from the command line using the `java` command.
 This form of programming is what we'll refer to as command-line programming, and it follows the practice of write/edit-compile-execute.
 While command-line programming has many advantages, it can be quite tedious.
 After all, your text editor doesn't usually provide much outside of... well... editing.
 Professional developers gravitate toward integrated development environments (IDE) for their programming.
 The idea of an IDE is to integrate many different developer tools into a single program (such as code editing, compiling, running, file management, code navigation, documenting, version control, and so on).
 Programming with an IDE can provide some of the following advantages over command-line programming: